Tips for creating effective video ads

 - Avoid using keyword targeting for your campaign, since this could significantly limit how often your ads are shown.

 Make sure the video you create for your ad is engaging.
-Remember, you don't have a captive audience, so it's important to keep their attention during the video.
-Try these tips:
+Remember, you don't have a captive audience because viewers can skip a video after 5 seconds.
+To keep viewers' attention during the video, try these tips:

 - Keep your video short and sweet.
 Deliver your most important messages early in the video, in case viewers stop watching before it's over.
 Play rates drop off significantly after 45 seconds.